rsocket/rsocket/Protocol.md

 ### Transport Protocol

-The ReactiveSocket protocol uses a lower level transport protocol to carry ReactiveSocket frames.
+The RSocket protocol uses a lower level transport protocol to carry RSocket frames.
 A transport protocol MUST provide the following:

 1. Unicast [Reliable Delivery](https://en.wikipedia.org/wiki/Reliability_(computer_networking)).
 1. [Connection-Oriented](https://en.wikipedia.org/wiki/Connection-oriented_communication) and preservation of frame ordering.
 Frame A sent before Frame B MUST arrive in source order. i.e. if Frame A is sent by the same source as Frame B, then Frame A will always arrive before Frame B. No assumptions about ordering across sources is assumed.